Solutions

 Are there any fees the individual lot owners pay?

-No. The cost of premium funding is built into the funding arrangement itself, repaid by the Owners Corporation from levy income.
+No. The cost of premium funding is built into the funding arrangement itself, repaid by the Strata Scheme from levy income.
 Individual lot owners don't pay anything extra to us.

 How long does it take to get an indicative quote?

 We commit to an indicative quote within 24 hours of receiving a complete application.
-For applications lodged through an integrated strata management platform, where the data flows through pre-populated, this is typically much faster.
+For clean, complete data we're often back to you the same business day.

 Does the insurer get paid in full, on time?

 Yes.
 We pay your insurer the full premium amount on the policy's start date.
-The Owners Corporation then repays us across the ten-instalment structure.
-The insurance cover itself is in no way contingent on the OC's repayment progress.
+The Strata Scheme then repays us across the nine-instalment structure.
+The insurance cover itself is in no way contingent on the scheme's repayment progress.

-What happens if the OC has trouble making a repayment?
+What happens if the scheme has trouble making a repayment?

-We have a Financial Hardship Guidelines policy that sets out how we work with Owners Corporations facing genuine repayment difficulty.
+We have a Financial Hardship Guidelines policy that sets out how we work with Strata Schemes facing genuine repayment difficulty.
 The first step is always to talk to us early — you can read the full Financial Hardship Guidelines in our legal information page.

 Do we need to apply through a strata manager?